Six operations formalism for generalized operads: Quadratic intertwining and Manin products.

 \section{Quadratic intertwining and Manin products.}

-In this section we consider how the functors $R^!$ and $L^!$ behave when evaluated on quadratic objects (as defined in Appendix $\ref{FCA}$).
-We argue that when restricting attention to quadratic subcategories, $L^!$ and $R^!$ can often, but not always, be described via $(L,R)$ by intertwining with quadratic duality.
-We emphasize however that the property of preservation of quadraticity is not always satisfied in the examples that we would like to consider, and this result is a specialization of the general story told above.
+The notion of duality on $\mathbb{F}$-$\op{O}ps$ that we thus far considered is bar-cobar duality.
+However, if we restrict our attention to sub-categories of quadratic objects, there is another candidate namely quadratic duality, denoted $(-)^!$.
+It is natural to ask if there exist parallel quadratic intertwining statements which can be seen as a formal consequence of a six operations formalism on the quadratic categories $\mathbb{F}_\op{Q}$-$\op{O}ps$ (as defined in Appendix $\ref{FCA}$).
+Such a result would give a description of $L^!$ and $R^!$ on these subcategories in terms of intertwining with $(-)^!$.
+Of course, such a result would require a symmetric monoidal structure for these categories, but there is a candidate given by a generalization of Manin products.

-It is natural to ask if these quadratic intertwining statements can be seen as a formal consequence of a six operations formalism on the quadratic categories $\mathbb{F}_\op{Q}$-$\op{O}ps$ (as defined in Appendix $\ref{FCA}$).
-This would require a symmetric monoidal structure for these categories, and there is a candidate given by a generalization of Manin products.
-However, these products do not always have units, and so the conclusions that we can draw in this direction are limited, see subsection $\ref{MP}$.
+It turns out, however, that implementing this idea is only possible in certain cases.
+The first problem is that the right adjoints $L^!$ and $R$ do not preserve quadratic objects in general.
+Additionally, a monoidal unit for Manin products requires restricting to binary quadratic objects.
+These considerations lead us to present the results of this section as a specialization of the general story told above.

-For the remainder of this section we let $\phi$ be a map of cubical Feynman categories, and refer to Appendix $\ref{FCA}$ for the notion of quadradicity at this level of generality.
+For the remainder of this section we let $\phi$ be a map of cubical Feynman categories, and refer to Appendix $\ref{FCA}$ for the notion of quadraticity at this level of generality.
 Notice that in this context $L$ will preserve quadraticity, since it preserves freeness and weight.
-Whether or not $R$ preserves quadraticity depends on $\phi$, and we do not assume this property {\it a priori}.